 US Spotify users by age and gender vs Apple Music and Pandora

 Source: Verto Analytics

 Confirming what was found above, we see that Spotify has the most youthful user base of the three platforms, with over half of users aged 34 or under, compared with 40% of Apple and 39% of Pandora users.
-Apple Music and Pandora seem to have quite similar user demographics in this analysis, while Spotify stands out for its younger and more male listenership.
+Apple Music and Pandora seem to possess broadly similar user demographics in this analysis, while Spotify stands out for its younger listenership.

 Spotify users by gender

 The above graphic also breaks down each service by gender.
 Interestingly, it reveals that Spotify is the most male-dominated platform.
 Apple music flips the percentages exactly, with as many female listeners as Spotify has male.
 Both come closer to parity than Pandora, for which close to six in 10 listeners were female.

 A different US analysis corroborates the above, showing that around 23% of male respondents, and 20% of female reported that they were members of Spotify as of March 2018.

 Spotify vs radio

 While physical media might be being outpaced by streaming, another industry that is increasingly finding its consumer base eroded by Spotify is commercial radio.
 Indeed, if we look to the UK, we can see that Spotify has a far greater reach than any commercial radio station.